Mirror anomaly in fermionic topological orders: Examples

 There are sixteen possible $\Z_2^f$-gauged theories.
 Among them, let us first consider the Abelian ones; the non-Abelian ones will be discussed at the end.
 The Abelian $\Z_2^f$-gauged theories all contain 8 anyons:

 where $\tau$ denotes a fermion-parity vortex.
-All anyons are abelian and the anyon labels follows the fusion rules.
+All anyons are Abelian.
+The labelling scheme follows their fusion rules.
 The total quantum dimension $D_\mathcal{B} = 2\sqrt{2}$.
 The eight possibilities are distinguished by the topological spin $\theta_\tau = e^{i2\pi z /8}$, with $z=0, 1, \dots, 7$.
 There are four fermion-parity vortices $\tau, \tau f, \tau s $ and $ \tau s f$, all of which are of non-Majorana type.
 From Eq.~\eqref{eq:centralcharge}, we can compute the chiral central charge of $\mathcal{B}$, which is given by